walkercraig/walkercraig/_posts/2018/2018-03-08-the-unsung-hero.md

 Which life will be the better life?

-Life they did or will not see?
+Life they will or will not see?

 The old look back on seven ages